Deciding where to invest your marketing dollars isn’t a decision you take lightly as a small business owner.

 Ally Whittaker, public relations manager for The Local Good

 With email marketing software like Constant Contact, you’ll have the tools and training you need to get started quickly — regardless of your level of marketing experience or expertise.
 When you do get stuck, we have a team of people who are dedicated to your success.
-Just pick up the phone and give us a call.
+Just call our LIVE Helpline to speak with a Marketing Advisor.

 “When we first started, I really wasn’t sure how it would work for us.
 I’m not a professional marketer, and thought I would need a lot of training.
 But I decided to give it a try and was able to teach myself everything I needed to know.”